 Christopher A. Tinari concentrates his practice in the representation of management in labor and employment matters.
 Chris maintains a national practice of representing employers in all aspects of labor and employment law including sexual harassment, race, national origin, disability and age discrimination cases, wrongful discharge, defamation, slander, and other state law and constitutional claims.
-As an active litigator, Chris has extensive experience in handling a variety of complex litigation matters including single-plaintiff, class, and collective action litigation involving wage, hour, and discrimination claims, securities class actions, derivative actions and directors and officers (D&O) liability matters.
+As an active litigator, Chris has extensive experience in handling a variety of complex litigation matters including single-plaintiff, class, and collective action litigation involving wage, hour, and discrimination claims, securities class actions, derivative actions and directors and officers (D&O) liability matters, federal patent infringement matters and Consumer Protection Act.
 He conducts comprehensive internal wage and hour audits as necessary and works with employers to manage issues associated with reclassification projects.
 He also represents clients in federal and state Department of Labor audits.
 Chris is national counsel for a major insurance carrier and he is designated panel counsel for several EPLI and D&O carriers.

 Chris also devotes his practice to the defense of local governments, their elected and appointed officials and their employees including the defense of police officers, municipalities, school districts, public officials, and both private and public sector employers in cases arising under the federal civil rights statutes and Pennsylvania’s Political Subdivision Tort Claims Act.

 Chris represents clients in intellectual property litigation including patent, trademark, trade dress, or copyright infringement and dilution claims.
 He also represents clients in patent interference and derivation proceedings including actions involving antitrust, fraud, misrepresentation, trademark and copyright infringement and unfair competition (under both the Lanham Act and state law) claims.